learn-co-students/html5-semantic-containers-code-along-cb-000/README.md

 #### Section

-Next we will section off our page by adding a `<section>` element wrapping our `<img>` image and `<p>`paragraphs like so,
+Next, We will section off our page by adding a `<section>` element wrapping our `<img>` image and `<p>`paragraphs like so,

 ```html